anish-lakkapragada/SeaLion/README.md

 pip install sealion
 ```

-SeaLion can only support Python 3 (preferable 3.8), so please make sure you are on the newest version.
+SeaLion can only support Python 3, so please make sure you are on the newest version.

 ## Documentation
 All documentation is currently being put on a website.
 However useful it may be, I highly recommend you check the examples posted on GitHub here to see the usage of the APIs and how it works.